The summer of 2022, I moved home to Utah for a few months.

 In September of 2021 I moved from my Bed-Stuy sublease where I had been rooming with a girl I met on Facebook (stranger danger I KNOW, but Kyla ended up becoming one of my besties).
 I found myself in the Upper West Side with one girl I had known from college and another girl that was a friend of a friend.
 Within the first month of living with London and Camden, I started to feel at home.

 We quickly formed little traditions.
-Euphoria every Sunday.
+Euphoria each Sunday.
 London making tea every night.
 Camden making us recite affirmations from cards in the kitchen.
 Going to Jacob's Pickles the night anyone got home from a trip.

 When I found out that my dad had terminal cancer, they were my rock.
 As I lay on my bed crying and unable to move, they did my laundry, packed my bag, made me eat, and let me know even if everything else was falling apart, they'd be there.